nohjunh/ChatGPTAndroid/README.md

 It is possible to obtain the desired information through conversation or in-depth questions.

-Conversation content is managed through a Room Databas.
+Conversation content is managed through a Room Database.
 You can delete the conversation by long-clicking the chatBox.
 (Based on LongClickEvent)

 # Setting